-Chocolate, in the same way that caffeine does, has a stimulating ingredient called Theobromine, which is toxic in dogs.
-It’s found in milk, white and dark chocolate, with the highest dosage in dark.
-After eating the effects can show from 4 to 24 hours, having detrimental effects on the nervous system, kidneys, heart and gut.
-The symptoms include diarrhoea, vomiting, restlessness, and seizures.
+Chocolate, in the same way that caffeine does, has a stimulating ingredient called Theobromine, which is toxic for dogs to consume.
+It’s found in all chocolate: milk, white and dark chocolate, with the highest dosage being in dark.

 If your dog has consumed large amounts of salt it can result in sodium ion poisoning.
-If they have had too much, symptoms are usually excessive thirst and urination, vomiting, diarrhoea and a high temperature.
+Due to the dehydrating effects of salt, consumption of a salty snack can cause excessive thirst and urination.
+In severe cases, symptoms can additionally include vomiting, diarrhea and a high temperature.
 It can even cause fatality in extreme cases.